 1. Myrtles Plantation

 This plantation home is said to have been built in the late 18th century and is probably one of the most haunted plantations in the southern United States.
 Like some of the other plantations throughout the Pelican State, you can book a room and stay here overnight.
 If you dare pull it off, you shouldn’t be surprised if you feel any cold and eerie presences looming about on the plantation grounds or inside the house itself.
-There have been various photographic evidence over the years of presences looming about.
+There has been various photographic evidence over the years of presences looming about.
 One such photo can be seen on a postcard where a young girl is leaning up against the house.
 Her name was only known as Chloe (hence the name of the famous “Chloe Postcard”).